Creating a screencast from the commandline

 I have a method called gif-record

-that.
-It let me draw a rectangle on screen, record what is happening inside, and
+in my command line toolbox that let me do that.
+It let me draw a rectangle on screen, record what is happening inside, and get a .gif

 as output to share as I please;